taalendigitaal/bootstrap-passwordstrength/README.md

 [![Code Climate](https://codeclimate.com/github/ablanco/jquery.pwstrength.bootstrap.png)](https://codeclimate.com/github/ablanco/jquery.pwstrength.bootstrap)
 [![devDependency Status](https://david-dm.org/ablanco/jquery.pwstrength.bootstrap/dev-status.png)](https://david-dm.org/ablanco/jquery.pwstrength.bootstrap#info=devDependencies)

+---
+## Requirements
+NOTE: This has been updated to use [Bootstrap 4's new `<progress>` method](http://v4-alpha.getbootstrap.com/components/progress/).
+It will break in older versions of Bootstrap.
+---

 The jQuery Password Strength Meter is a plugin for Twitter Bootstrap that provides rulesets for visualy displaying the quality of a users typed in password.